kosli-dev/cli/docs.kosli.com/content/how_to/_index.md

 ---
-title: Helm
+title: How to
 bookCollapseSection: true
-weight: 50
+weight: 30
 ---
-# Helm
+# How to